udacitydrl/Navigation/REPORT.md

 ![scores](scores.png)

-The average scores per 100 episodes as shown as follows.
-The model solve the environment after 428 episodes.
+The average scores per 100 episodes showns as follows.
+The model solves the environment after 428 episodes.
 The agent receives average score more than 13 over the last 100 episode.

 ```
 Episode 100	Average Score: 0.34